Support Resources

 Student Minds

 Student Minds is the UK’s student mental health charity.
-Student Minds empower students with the knowledge, confidence and skills to look after their own mental health and support others through their national network of university groups.
+They empower students with knowledge, confidence and skills to look after their own mental health and support others through a national network of university groups.

 Mind

-Provide advice and support to empower anyone experiencing a mental health problem.
-Mind campaign to improve services, raise awareness and promote understanding.
+Mind provide advice and support to empower anyone who may be experiencing a mental health problem.
+They campaign to improve services, raise awareness and help promote understanding.

 Rethink

-Provide advice, information, and support to help millions of people affected by mental illness.
+Rethink Mental Illness is a leading charity provider of mental health services in England.
+They provide advice, information and support to help millions of people who are affected by mental illness.

 Young Minds

-Young Minds is the UK's leading charity committed to improving the emotional wellbeing and mental health of children and young people.
+Young Minds is the leading charity in the UK dedicated to improving the mental health and emotional wellbeing of children and young people.

 The Mix

-Provides free, confidential support for young people under 25 via online, social and mobile.
+The Mix offer free and confidential support, as well as advice and a community designed for young people under 25 via online, social and mobile.

 Turning Point

-Tailored personalised care to help people achieve positive outcomes by offering choice, creating independence and helping us to build a better life.
+Turning Point provide personalised care to help people achieve positive outcomes by offering choice, creating independence and help to build a better life.

 Online Self-Help